 4] Other ways to open an elevated command prompt

-See if any of the other ways to open it works for you.
+See if any of the other ways to open it work for you.

 - Press Ctrl+Shift+Esc to open the Task Manager.
 Click on File menu > Run new task.
 To open a command prompt window, type cmd.
 Remember to check the Create this task with administrative privileges check-box.
 Then hit Enter.